cpro-iiit/cpro23-iiit.github.io/web/content/docs/course_material/labs/0/_index.md

 2. Only when you are completely stuck, ask others.

 3. Understand why a guess didn't work out.

 ---
 ### Honor Code

 > When you copy, you are only damaging yourself!

+> When you allow your friend to copy, you are not helping your friend!